 Councilor Grady Sexton asked if we know where people are coming from.
 Director Emis-Williams said that most are from Concord, but some are here from out of town and even out of state due to services.
-There is no way to distinguish mental health Public Safety Board Draft Minutes September 30, 2019 Page 4 of 7 from substance abuse issues, and it's often intertwined.
+There is no way to distinguish mental health from substance abuse issues, and it's often intertwined.
 She asked how you can address those issues when you don't have a place to stay tonight?
 There is a lot of pressure.
-The average American nationally cannot deal with a \$400 emergency.
+The average American nationally can not deal with a \$400 emergency.